 Introduction – Industry 4.0 Trends

 Industry 4.0 is integrated into the components of advanced manufacturing such as; smart manufacturing, modeling, simulation, additive manufacturing, and advanced materials (see Figure 1).
 The fourth industrial revolution coined as Industry 4.0, is a popular advanced manufacturing topic with several workshops, conferences and seminars offered worldwide.
 Industry 4.0 STEM education research calls for a revision of manufacturing related curriculum (Alasti, 2021), (Das, Kleinke, Pistrui, 2021).
-The advanced manufacturing landscape is changing exponentially, and manufacturing education is striving to keep up with these rapid changes Research indicates that integration of Industry 4.0 concepts is the key to future success in advanced manufacturing (Kota, Mahoney, 2018), (House, 2018).
-(Huderson, et al., 2022).
+The advanced manufacturing landscape is changing exponentially, and manufacturing education is striving to keep up with these rapid changes.
+Industry 4.0 is the key to future success in advanced manufacturing (Kota, Mahoney, 2018), (House, 2018), (Huderson, et al., 2022).

 Figure 1 – Advanced Manufacturing Components